stash86/ft-dashboard/README.md

 # Debug
-There are several pages that are used to debug several things.
+There are several scripts that are used to debug several aspects of the dashboard.
 To use it, you need to set `DEBUG=true` in your `.env` file.
 The debug scripts are located at `/public/debug` folder.

+**WARNING!!!**

+When you enable this, this means anyone can access those scripts as well.
+While the scripts won't be able to alter the dashboard, it can be subjected to some DDoS attacks.
+It's advisable to only enable this mode when you need it, and turn it off after you are done.

 # How to update